-If you intend doing any sight seeing, buy this card.
+If you intend doing any sight seeing, YES buy this card.

 Look at the list of headline locations it includes, places that most people touring Ireland will visit – Kilmainham Jail, the Rock of Cashel, Muckross House, Kilkenny Castle, Glendalough, Bru na Boinne, Clonmacnoise – all on the lists of most people who visit ireland.

 Can you give me an example of the savings?